versilov/exlearn/docs/development.md

 ## Jupyter Notebook

-1. Build the notebook container
+1. Build the notebook container, which is based on the project container above:
     ```bash
     docker build                        \
       -t exlearn-jupyter                \